Key Points:

 If you ever thought that there was a more agile predator than a big cat, this video may be all the proof you need.
 While bears may be big and wolf packs smart, there is simply nothing like the sheer agility and prowess that a leopard has when it is hunting its prey.
 This clip of a snow leopard plunging hundreds of feet down to chase a goat is absolutely wild.

 In a recent clip, we see what may be one of the craziest hunting videos of all time.
-This isn’t a “human’s” version of hunting in a tree stand with a gun, either—this is an apex predator hunting in the remote mountains of the Himalayas.
+This isn’t a “human’s” version of hunting in a tree stand with a gun, either — this is an apex predator hunting in the remote mountains of the Himalayas.

 The clip starts off dramatically.
 A snow leopard is chasing a species of mountain goat across snowy rocks.
 The two are clearly very high up in the mountains, as we are about to see in more detail.
 Right off the bat, the leopard grabs the goat, and the two fly off the edge of a massive cliff.

 In what seems like a fake video (even though it isn’t), the leopard and the goat float through the sky, interlocked in aerial combat.
 Finally, after two whole seconds in the air, they slam into the side of the cliff.
 Most people would think that these animals have totally splattered and are dead, but no!
-Incredibly, they resume their deadly fighting as soon as they hit the ground, seemingly unphased.
+Incredibly, they resume their deadly fighting as soon as they hit the ground, seemingly unfazed.

 ©Abeselom Zerit/Shutterstock.com